 Preparing the Dough

-- In a large bowl combine the starter, flour, and 275g water.
+- In a large bowl combine the starter, flour, and water leaving 30g out for later.

 - Mix until well incorporated.